Compare ETS

 Size & Phases

-PHASE ONE: 1,689.2 MtCO2e, including a reserve of 89.4 MtCO2e for early action and new entrants.
+PHASE 1: The cap was 1,689.2 MtCO2e, including a reserve of 89.4 MtCO2e for early action and new entrants.
 84.5% of the reserve was used within the phase.
 14.3 million allowances were set aside in a reserve for market stabilization (see ‘Market Stability Provisions’ section), bringing the total number of allowances in Phase 1 to 1,704.2 million.

 2015: 540.1 MtCO2e